Object that we use every day, fall for one of these pens with traditional patterns.

 Decorate your home by choosing from a selection of Japanese prints, illustrations and kakemono.

 Yosegi marquetry is a feature of the Hakone region, located about a hundred kilometers east of Tokyo, in Kanagawa prefecture.

 Find unique objects found in France and Japan, mostly aged from the Meiji period, or even earlier.
 Above all, they are aimed at lovers and collectors of antique objects.

 Discover a selection of decorative objects made in Japan.

 Daruma is the Japanese name for Bodhidharma, a figure of Buddhism.
 The daruma is a rather round figurine, made of papier-mâché.
 In Japanese culture, it represents a symbol of luck and prosperity and is used to make a wish by coloring an eye.

-Find different Japanese living room, table, ceiling and wall lamps for decoration imported to Japan.
+Find our different living room, table, wall and ceiling lamps for a Japanese decoration.

 Long used in Asian countries, makura cushions are recommended by many healthcare professionals.
 Its composition in buckwheat husk, small and angular, offers a dense, static and non-leaking filling, making it possible to guarantee a stable and reliable support of the cervicals.

 Find our selection of manekineko cats, ceramic or porcelain lucky cats.

 Used in ikebana, Japanese floral art, kenzan keeps the flowers in the composition upright.
 It consists of a heavy metal base, topped with needles on which the flowers are pricked.